 • Make sure all sleeping rooms have two avenues of escape (current codes require this)

 Ninety-three percent of American homes have at least one smoke alarm.
-Unfortunately, it is estimated that thirty percent of these homes have their detector disabled because of old age, dead batteries or batteries that were removed by the occupants.
+Unfortunately, it is estimated that thirty percent of these homes have their detector disabled because of old age, dead batteries, or batteries that the occupants removed.

 Do not be part of the thirty percent.
 Get up and check those detectors right now, don’t wait another minute.